capstone-projects-2024-fall/aldwairi-projects-insync-language-translator/README.md

 fasttext-langdetect
 gtts

-# To run, navigate to your project folder

-Ensure you have node.js installed in your computer
+Ensure you have node.js installed in your computer.

 # Install node js dependencies
 npm install
 # Start the application
 node app.js
+# Open new terminal and run following command
+python app.py